 Student-focused and Skills-based Mission

 Our mission guides all we do – the students we recruit, the faculty we hire, the curricula we offer, and the experiences we provide.
-The School of Business graduates ethically-aware prospective business and civic leaders who are articulate communicators, effective team members, and skilled critical thinkers and problem solvers.
+The School of Business graduates ethically-aware prospective business and civic leaders who are effective communicators, team leaders, critical thinkers, and problem solvers.

 Demonstrated Excellence—AACSB Accredited

-At Truman, you take classes with top-quality faculty and collaborate with high-caliber students who are curious and strive for success at all levels.
-You pursue a business education at one of only five percent of business schools worldwide that have earned AACSB accreditation.
-AACSB schools must pass rigorous quality standards, and they have proved to provide the best in business education worldwide.
+At Truman, you pursue a business education at one of only five percent of business schools worldwide that have earned AACSB accreditation.
+AACSB schools must pass rigorous quality standards and have proved to provide the best in business education world.

 Follow the School of Business on: